 About Me

 I like to scale up things!
 My main research focuses on efficient learning at scale.
 My goal is to derive pareto-optimal algorithms for the pretraining and finetuning of large models.
-I am also broadly interested in:
+I am also interested in:

 - Data: Synthetic Data Generation, Data Pruning, Data Augmentation